Texas Wildbuds

 Bloom Period: April to July, or later following rains in drought years.

-References: "Manual of the Vascular Plants of Texas" by Correll and Johnston and "Ecology of Two Acacia Species in Chihuahuan Desert Rangeland" by Ishaque, Beck and Steiner.
+References: "Manual of the Vascular Plants of Texas" by Correll and Johnston and "Acacias in the New Mexico Desert" by Ishaque, Beck and Pieper.

 Note: Closely resembles V. constricta but this species has fewer pinnae per leaf (1 or 2 pairs, rarely 3).